 This is what the Lord the God of Israel, says: “Like these good figs, I regard as good the exiles from Judah, whom I sent away from this place to the land of the Babylonians.
 My eyes will watch over them for their good, and I will bring them back to this land.
 I will build them up and not tear them down; I will plant them and not uproot them.
 I will give them a heart to know me, that I am the Lord.
 They will be my people, and I will be their God, for they will return to me with all their heart.”
 Jeremiah 24:5-7

-God calls the people who are about to go into exile the ‘good figs’ (v.
-8).
-The ‘bad figs’ are the leaders who will remain in the land and experience destruction.
+The people who are about to go into exile are called “good figs” (verse 8).
+The “bad figs” are the leaders who will remain in the land and experience destruction.
 God separates his people into good and bad figs and allows his good figs the refining trial of exile.

 God allows difficulties, upheavals and trials to encourage us to seek him more earnestly.
-Often it is the hard times that we get serious about our faith and seek God for answers.
+Often it’s in the hard times that we get serious about our faith and seek God for answers.
 Sometimes he has to strip away earthly securities so all we have is God, then we discover he is enough.

 God’s ways are good.
 He will do whatever it takes to get us to a place where we have a close relationship with him.